 What/Where to Look Next?
-Modeling Top-down Visual Attention in Complex Interactive Environments
+Modeling Top-Down Visual Attention in Complex Interactive Environments

-Ali Borji, Member, IEEE, Dicky N. Sihite, and Laurent Itti, Member, IEEE,
+Ali Borji, Dicky N. Sihite, and Laurent Itti, Member, IEEE

 Abstract-Several visual attention models have been proposed for describing eye movements over simple stimuli and tasks such as free viewing or visual search.
-Yet to date, there exists no computational framework that can reliably mimic human gaze behavior in more complex environments and tasks such as urban driving.
-Additionally, benchmark datasets, scoring techniques, and top-down model architectures are not yet well understood.
-In this study, we describe new task-dependent approaches for modeling top-down overt visual attention based on graphical models for probabilistic inference and reasoning.
-We describe a Dynamic Bayesian Network (DBN) that infers probability distributions over attended objects and spatial locations directly from observed data.
-Probabilistic inference in our model is performed over object-related functions which are fed from manual annotations of objects in video scenes or by state-ofthe-art object detection/recognition algorithms.
-Evaluating over $\sim$ 3 hours (appx.
-315,000 eve fixations and 12,600 saccades) of observers playing 3 video games (time-scheduling, driving, and flight combat), we show that our approach is significantly more predictive of eye fixations compared to: (1) simpler classifierbased models also developed here that map a signature of a scene (multi-modal information from gist, bottom-up saliency, physical actions, and events) to eve positions, (2) 14 state-of-theart bottom-up saliency models, and (3) brute-force algorithms such as mean eye position.
-Our results show that the proposed model is more effective in employing and reasoning over spatiotemporal visual data compared with the state-of-the-art.
+Yet, to date, there exists no computational framework that can reliably mimic human gaze behavior in more complex environments and tasks such as urban driving.
+In addition, benchmark datasets, scoring techniques, and top-down model architectures are not yet well understood.
+In this paper, we describe new task-dependent approaches for modeling top-down overt visual attention based on graphical models for probabilistic inference and reasoning.
+We describe a dynamic Bayesian network that infers probability distributions over attended objects and spatial locations directly from observed data.
+Probabilistic inference in our model is performed over object-related functions that are fed from manual annotations of objects in video scenes or by state-of-the-art object detection/recognition algorithms.
+Evaluating over approximately 3 h (approximately 315 000 eye fixations and 12 600 saccades) of observers playing three video games (time-scheduling, driving, and flight combat), we show that our approach is significantly more predictive of eye fixations compared to: 1) simpler classifier-based models also developed here that map a signature of a scene (multimodal information from gist, bottom-up saliency, physical actions, and events) to eye positions; 2) 14 state-of-theart bottom-up saliency models; and 3) brute-force algorithms such as mean eye position.
+Our results show that the proposed model is more effective in employing and reasoning over spatio-temporal visual data compared with the state-of-the-art.

-Index Terms-Visual attention, Bottom-up saliency, , top-down attention, Gaze prediction, eye movement prediction, Interactive environments, Task-driven attention, Complex natural scenes
+Index Terms-Bottom-up saliency, complex natural scenes, eye movement prediction, gaze prediction, interactive environments, task-driven attention, top-down attention, visual attention.